 - Statements which tend to harm a person’s business, profession, trade, or livelihood.

 United States defamation law has determined the above four statements to be so inherently defamatory and inflammatory, that a plaintiff need not actually prove they suffered harm or damage as a result of the statement.

-So, if you encounter a false and defamatory statement on social media which alludes to any one of the four statements, then there’s a good chance that presumed damages will be sought.
-For example, it’s not uncommon to find libelous Facebook posts which allude to another person as having an extra-marital affair or of having been unfaithful to their spouse.
+So, if you encounter a false and defamatory statement on social media that alludes to any one of the four statements, then there’s a good chance that presumed damages will be sought.
+For example, it’s not uncommon to find libelous Facebook posts that allude to another person as having an extra-marital affair or of having been unfaithful to their spouse.

 In the context of libel and social media, there’s a good chance the statement in question might not appear outright to be defamatory.
 So, it is imperative for a plaintiff to collect and document supporting evidence of its libelous manner.
 Furthermore, the plaintiff will be required to show that they suffered a special type of harm as a result of the statement in question.